 When I was shooting for that aforementioned #leesixtyfive project, I was concerned with the quality not dropping too much throughout the year and bringing the whole thing down.
 This made me more selective in what I’d consider worth shooting.

 Previous film street photography sessions also took me longer to get through the film, as I was being more cautious.
 This single roll was shot over three whole days, if I remember correctly.

 With the shots in this post, I had neither the pressure of them contributing to a larger project nor the overarching story of a trip essay to tell.
 I could shoot them free and easy.
 That meant I just followed the process outlined earlier to keep things as simple as possible.

 Look for the light first.
 Then frame a shot and wait for someone to enter it (and the light).
 If you’re lucky enough to get eye contact, shoot.

 Not every shot will come off, but remember it’s better to have a few that did than none shot at all.

-And one more thing.
-I know you might not even do street photography.
+It’s worth saying this too… that I realise you might not even do street photography.
 If not, think how you can apply this post to whatever it is you do shoot.